Battle of Tripoli (1983): Background

 Syria intervened in the Lebanese Civil War, occupying the country from 1976.
 The Syrians were backed by various local allies and proxy factions, many of whom were Palestinians.
 In 1982, Israel invaded Lebanon to expel the various Palestinian militant groups from the country.
 Even though the Israelis failed to evict most militant factions, the PLO was severely weakened by the invasion and had to evacuate.
 The organization fled to various Arab countries whose governments attempted to gain more control over it, though Arafat opposed this development.
 In particular, Syria under President Hafez al-Assad attempted to gain more influence by backing PLO dissidents.
 By late 1982, Arafat was increasingly moderating his position toward Israel, while distancing himself from Syria.
 In addition, his strategies in regard to the Israeli–Palestinian conflict fell under growing scrutiny.
-His critics also accused him of no longer properly opposing "reactionary Arab regimes", including Lebanon's government.
+His critics also accused him of no longer properly opposing "reactionary Arab regimes", including Lebanon's government, and of protecting officers who had displayed gross cowardice or incompetence during the 1982 Israeli invasion.
 This contributed to disputes within the PLO, with several factions opposing Arafat's stances.
-The dissidents began to organize under the leadership of Said al-Muragha (alias "Abu Musa"), Abu Khaled al-Amlah, and others who managed to gain Assad's support.
+The dissidents began to organize under the leadership of Said al-Muragha (alias "Abu Musa"), Abu Khaled al-Amlah, Abu Salih, and others who managed to gain Assad's support.

 In the next months, several PLO battalions in northern Lebanon started to rally behind Said al-Muragha, whereupon Arafat responded by expelling him and other critics from leadership positions.
 Instead of solving the crisis, this move cemented the divisions and factually split the PLO into pro- and anti-Arafat elements.
 Other PLO commanders like Khalil al-Wazir unsuccessfully tried to mediate the disputes.
 Faced with growing unrest among Palestinian guerrillas in Lebanon, Arafat returned to the country in May 1983, intending to counter the rebellion led by Musa Awad ("Abu Akram") of the Libyan-backed Popular Front for the Liberation of Palestine – General Command (PFLP-GC).
 Assad considered Arafat's return a personal challenge, especially as the PLO leader accused Syria of supporting the PFLP-GC, furthering the tensions.